nerves-project/nerves/guides/advanced/porting-guide.md

 ### erlinit.config

-This is the configuration for erlinit -the PID 1 process that starts the BEAM.
+This is the configuration for erlinit, the PID 1 process that starts the BEAM.
 A typical one looks like:

 ```
 # erlinit.config for my_board